MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Introduction

 The contributions of this paper are summarized as follows:

-\begin{itemize} \item We propose the concept of attentional momentum for AV-TSE, inspired by human cognitive mechanisms that maintain auditory focus despite visual impairments. \item We design MeMo, a generalizable framework with dual adaptive memory banks (speaker and contextual) that implements attentional momentum across various AV-TSE architectures. \item We validate MeMo's effectiveness through comprehensive experiments on visually impaired VoxCeleb2 datasets, achieving consistent improvements across multiple evaluation metrics. \item We introduce an audio-visual speaker-switching evaluation dataset to assess system robustness when target speakers change dynamically during conversations. \end{itemize}
+\begin{itemize} \item We propose the novel concept of attentional momentum for AV-TSE, inspired by human cognitive mechanisms that maintain auditory focus despite visual impairments. \item We develop MeMo, an adaptable framework with dual adaptive memory banks (speaker bank and contextual bank) that implements attentional momentum across various AV-TSE architectures. \item We validate MeMo's effectiveness through comprehensive experiments on visually impaired VoxCeleb2 datasets, achieving consistent improvements across multiple evaluation metrics. \item We further introduce an audio-visual speaker-switching dataset to evaluate robustness in conversations where target speaker changes dynamically, demonstrating MeMo’s adaptability to speaker-switching scenarios. \end{itemize}